efellemedia/fusionbox/README.md

 ```

 ## Configuring Fusionbox
+You may configure your Fusionbox instance by using the `fusionbox config` command from your terminal.

 ### Configuring Shared Folders
-The `folders` property of the `fusionbox.yaml` file lists all the folders you wish to share with your Fusionbox environment.
+The `folders` property of the Fusionbox configuration file lists all the folders you wish to share with your Fusionbox environment.
 As files within these folders are changed, they will be kept in sync between your local machine and the Fusionbox environment.
 You may configure as many shared folders as necessary:

 ```
 folders: